 - Hold an open house for families in a community center or fire house in a neighborhood with many immigrants.
 Advertise through radio or television or newsletters targeted to immigrant or foreign-language speaking populations.
 Make sure that you have interpreters or trainers who speak the language of the immigrant group you are trying to reach.
 Give out NFPA’s easy-to-read fire safety educational pieces in various languages.

 - Conduct NFPA’s Remembering When™: A Fire Prevention Program for Older Adults.
-Use the downloadable PowerPoint presentations or prepare a PowerPoint using the fire and fall cards and handouts available in 18 Languages.
-The complete Remembering When program in Spanish is also available.
+Use the downloadable PowerPoint presentations or prepare a PowerPoint using the fire and fall cards and handouts available in English, Mandarin, and Spanish.

 - Work with your local school district to identify schools with a large immigrant population.
 Send the easy-to-read handouts along with specific Fire Prevention Week materials home to the immigrant parents and caregivers.